 Follow this section if you’re using Arduino IDE.

-Go to Sketch > Include Library > Manage Libraries, search for “Firebase ESP Client”.
-Select the Firebase Arduino Client Library for ESP8266 and ESP32.
+Go to Sketch > Include Library > Manage Libraries, search for the library name, and install it.

-Now, you’re all set to start programming the ESP32 boards to interact with the database.
+Now, you’re all set to start programming the ESP32 and ESP8266 boards to interact with the database.

-Follow the next instructions if you’re using VS Code + PlatformIO.
+Follow the next instructions if you’re using VS Code with the PlatformIO or pioarduino extension.

 Then, click Add to Project and select the project you’re working on.